 - Any other matter that the court thinks proper to consider.

-It should, however, be noted that a case does not necessarily have to be ‘trivial’ in order to be dealt with under section 10.
+It should, however, be noted that a case does not necessarily have to be ‘trivial’ in order to be dealt with under a non conviction order.
 In fact, many serious cases have been dealt with under the section, including drug supply cases and serious assaults that are before the District Court.

 The second step is for the court to determine if the offence is one which can be dealt with by an intervention order.
 Section 348 of the Criminal Procedure Act says that all summary offences, as well as indictable offences which can be dealt with summarily (i.e. in the Local Court), can be dealt with under an intervention program – except for the following: